The Walt Disney Company

 What are the main risks of holding DIS?

-Based on Disney's current financial metrics and market position, here are 3 key risks of holding DIS stock, ordered by importance:
+Based on the provided information, here are the key risks of holding DIS stock, ordered by importance.

 What is the price forecast for DIS in 2026?